micnews/condor/readme.md

  * __visibility__ Event describing if the page is visible or not.
 The initial visibility (when the script was loaded) will have offset 0.
  * __change__ Emitted when a user changes a form (_document.onchange_)
  * __click__ Emitted when a user clicks on the page
+ * __end__ Emitted when a user ends its session on a page, e.g. closes the window or click on a link.
 * __windowWidth__ The width of the users window (Number in px)
 * __windowHeight__ The height of the users window (Number in px)
 * __scrollX__ How far the user has scrolled (horizontally)